/images/resources/tutorials/authentication/migrating-to-passwordless.png

 Switch to a different browserRe-run OAuth Tools in another browser and register a new passkey if required.

-The example deployment includes an instance of the Maildev SMTP Server that you can use to test email verification when registering or re-registering passkeys.
-To do so, browse to http://localhost:8080 and click the Authenticate option in any e-mail that you receive:
+The example deployment includes an instance of the Maildev SMTP Server that you can use to simulate email verification for any test user account when registering or re-registering passkeys.
+When the email authenticator is triggered, browse to the maildev inbox at http://localhost:8080 and copy the received OTP code, then paste it into the email authenticator:

 Email Recovery